gkikola/ccalc/README.md

 ccalc
 =====

-**ccalc** is a command-line calculator. ccalc takes a C expression as an argument, evaluates it, and then prints the result.
-For quick calculations, this can be faster and easier than invoking an interactive or graphical program.
+**ccalc** is a quick and lightweight command-line calculator, ideal for performing quick calculations from the terminal.
+This is often faster and easier than invoking an interactive or graphical program.

 Examples